Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Some theoretical analysis

 where we have additionally used the facts $\Var(\psi_i^2) = \mean(\psi_i^4)-\mean(\psi_i^2)^2$, $\cov(\psi_i^2,\psi_i'{}^2) = \mean(\psi_i^2\psi_i'{}^2)-\mean(\psi_i^2)\mean(\psi_i'{}^2)$ and well-known formulas for the moments of zero-mean Gaussian distribution.

-Proposition \ref{prop:bound1} in the main text shows the worst case upper bounds with respect to $\mu_n$.
-Here we derive revised bounds where we instead consider the distribution of $\mu_n$ under the Gaussian target and proposal assumption.
-That is, we assume $\mu_n$ follows (for each possible $n$) the same distribution as $f(\Btheta')-f(\Btheta)$ shown in (\ref{eq:psijoint}).
+\textbf{Derivation of the revised upper bounds.} Proposition \ref{prop:bound1} shows the worst case upper bounds with respect to $\mu_{\n}$.
+Here we derive revised bounds where we instead use a specific distribution for $\mu_{\n}$ under the Gaussian target and proposal assumption.
+That is, we assume $\mu_{\n}$ follows (for each possible $\n$) the same distribution as $f(\Btheta')-f(\Btheta)$ in (\ref{eq:psijoint}).
 Under the assumptions of Proposition \ref{prop:bound1} and using (\ref{eq:conderrmaxmin}) we obtain